Dangerous Goods Definition

 A placard is a physical sign that denotes a large physical structure that either contains or transports one or more containers of DG items.
 Physical structures might include:

-- Bulk packaging
+- Bulk packaging.

-- Freight/Cargo container
+- Freight/Cargo container.

-- Unit load device (ULD)
+- Unit load device (ULD).

-- Truck, rail car, or other surface vehicle transporting DG
+- Truck, rail car, or other surface vehicle transporting DG.

-- Warehouse (area)
+- Warehouse (area).

 A placard functions much like a sticker label – it denotes the hazard class and specific attributes of the DG contained within vehicle or structure.

 The use of placards is not universally regulated nor is it universally enforced, especially as it pertains to use inside of individual countries of operation.
 Many countries heavily regulate the use of placards on locations that store DG items, or on vehicles that transport DG items, while other countries have limited to no regulation, especially in humanitarian contexts.
-Persons or organizations operating in any country should understand local regulations surrounding placard usage, and should utilize the appropriate placard where available.
+Persons or organisations operating in any country should understand local regulations surrounding placard usage, and should utilise the appropriate placard where available.

 Vehicles or multi-modal containers that may cross international boundaries may be required by one or both countries to properly place placards on vehicles or containers,.
 Shipping containers that contain DG that frequently are transhipped between various ports are usually required to have some form of placarding, commensurate with port and private regulations.

-In contexts where placard use is not regulated or enforced, humanitarian agencies should endeavor to still place placards where safe and appropriate.
+In contexts where placard use is not regulated or enforced, humanitarian agencies should endeavour to still place placards where safe and appropriate.
 There is no one accepted guidance on placard usage, but as a general rule, any time the cumulative aggregate weight of DG on any one vehicle exceeds 500 kg, then vehicles should be properly marked.
 Additionally, long term storage locations containing DG should also be clearly placarded.

 Common Issues with Storage and Transport